droettig/angular-memory/README.md

-A version of Memory in AngularJS
+A version of Memory in AngularJS.